 This is where your personal assets can come into question.
 The litigating attorney will put in a public records request and try to calculate how easy it will be to recover damages.
 Let’s say in this case, they estimate their chances of recovery are also 70 percent.
 That results in the potential $115,000 settlement getting reduced to $80,500.
 This is still likely worth it to the plaintiff, so they are likely to continue pursuing the case.

-Obscure Assets to Reduce Liability
+Hide Assets to Reduce Liability

 What if you could obscure your personal assets so it appears you don’t own anything other than a personal vehicle—is that possible?
 Yes, it is.
 And if you don’t appear to own anything of value, the litigating attorney might determine that the odds of recovery hover around 10 percent.
 Now we are looking at $115,000 x 10%, which is $11,500.

 That amount is hardly worth pursuing.
 Most litigation attorneys at this point will suggest the tenant pursue a different path, such as exploring the possibility of suing insurance companies and/or negotiating settlements with their medical creditors.
 Truth be told, some plaintiffs will continue with the lawsuit out of spite or the desperate belief that they can shake the money tree and make it rain.
-But most of the time, this case is just going fade away because there is a huge question mark over its practical outcome.
+But most of the time, this case is just going to fade away because there is a huge question mark over its practical outcome.

 If you are the defendant in question, you need to keep your personal assets out of public record to reduce the chances of a litigation attorney building a case to collect them.